ciphermenial/ciphermenial.github.io/_posts/2022-06-14-configure-haproxy-container.md

 apt install haproxy
 ```

 We need to configure the haproxy.cfg.
-The following is an example of what I use.
-I have a section for letsencrypt certificates that I am not currently using.
-I plan to set this up for internal access to my services rather than going out to the Internet and back in through CloudFlare.
+For a write-up of my complete finalised HAProxy configuration click [here](https://ciphermenial.github.io/posts/my-haproxy-config/).

 ```
 global